seqan/seqan/manual/source/Tutorial/SequenceFileIO.rst

     Qualities and FASTA files.

-    When passing a ``qual`` parameter to :dox:`RecordReader#readRecord readRecord` or :dox:`RecordReader#read read` then this cannot be filled with qualities from the file since FASTA files do not contain any.
+    When passing a ``qual`` parameter to :dox:`RecordReader#readRecord` or :dox:`RecordReader#read` then this cannot be filled with qualities from the file since FASTA files do not contain any.
-    Instead, the ``qual`` string will be empty after the call to :dox:`RecordReader#readRecord readRecord` and after the call to :dox:`RecordReader#read read`, it will be a string set with empty entries.
+    Instead, the ``qual`` string will be empty after the call to :dox:`RecordReader#readRecord` and after the call to :dox:`RecordReader#read`, it will be a string set with empty entries.
     The string set will have a size that is equal to the number of records in the file.

 Writing Sequence Files